usnistgov/SAMURAI/docs/data/data_readme_2018.rst

 12-18-2018
 ++++++++++++++++
-The setup for this day was the same as 12-12-2018 but removed the cabinetes from behind the recieve side.
+The setup for this day was the same as 12-12-2018 but removed the cabinets from behind the receive side.

 - :data_root:`2018/12-18-2018/`